alfred-ls/Textcat-logWandB/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Use Case 02 Text Classification BBC & NG news
+# 🪐 spaCy & wandb Project: Use Case 02 Text Classification BBC & NG news
++ Use Weights & Biases for logging of training experiments

 A textcat project for spaCy v3.
 The project data comes from kaggle:
 + BBC (https://www.kaggle.com/hgultekin/bbcnewsarchive)